lumagateinc/Resource-Scheduler/README.md

 1. From the left menu, select **Tags**.
 2. In the **Available Tags** list, find the tag name associated to the resources you wish to schedule.
 3. To the right of your tag, click the orange Schedule tag button, shown in Figure 5.
 This will bring up the schedule form.
-4. In the **Schedule Trigger Values** field, add one or more tag values that will trigger schedule actions.
-The tag values are provided to you in the dropdown list, shown in Figure 6 below.
+4. In the **Schedule Trigger Values** field, add one or more tag values that will trigger schedule actions. *The tag values are provided to you in the dropdown list, shown in Figure 6 below.*
+5. In the** Attached Schedules** field, select the desired schedule or schedules from the dropdown list.
-5. Click **Save** to save your changes.
+6. Click **Save** to save your changes.

 ![availtags](https://github.com/lumagateinc/scheduler/blob/master/images/avail_tags.png)